etheleon/etheleon.github.io/_posts/articles/2018-12-16-tidying-up-pandas.md

 For those who use pandas on a day to day basis, the first thing you'll probably notice is there are more ways than one to do almost everything.

-The purpose of this article is to limit ths somehow by drawing inspiration from R's `tidyverse`.
+The purpose of this article is to limit this somehow by drawing inspiration from R's `tidyverse` package.

 # Tidying up pandas?